kvasdopil/ui-gen/README.md

 - 👤 **User Profile**: User avatar in top-right corner with profile menu showing name, email, and logout option
 - 🔒 **Protected API**: UI generation endpoint requires authenticated users
 - 🔄 **Auth Flow Preservation**: If you try to create or modify a screen without being authenticated, your prompt is automatically saved and restored after you sign in
-- 🤖 **AI-Powered Generation**: Uses Vercel AI Gateway with xAI Grok-4-fast-reasoning model (via Vercel AI SDK) to generate UI mockups from natural language prompts
+- 🤖 **AI-Powered Generation**: Uses Vercel AI Gateway with Google Gemini 2.5 Flash model (via Vercel AI SDK) to generate UI mockups from natural language prompts
 - 📱 **Mobile-First Design**: Generates UIs optimized for mobile screens (iPhone 13/14 standard: 390px × 844px)
 - 🎨 **Tailwind CSS**: All generated UIs use Tailwind CSS for styling via CDN
 - 🎯 **Font Awesome Icons**: Generated UIs use Font Awesome icons via CDN for consistent, professional iconography
 - 🖼️ **Unsplash Image Integration**: AI can automatically search and include relevant images from Unsplash using the `findUnsplashImage` tool (with graceful fallback if tool calls fail)
 - 🔄 **Multi-Step Conversations**: Supports up to 5 conversation steps, allowing the AI to make tool calls and follow-up responses
-- ♿ **Accessibility**: Generated UIs include proper semantic HTML (`<a>` for navigation, `<button>` for actions) and aria-labels for screen reader support
+- ♿ **Accessibility**: Generated UIs include proper semantic HTML (touchables that navigate use `<a>` tags, touchables that initiate actions use `<button>` tags), generic IDs for repeating elements, and aria-labels for screen reader support
 - 🖼️ **Iframe Rendering**: Generated HTML is safely rendered in an isolated iframe
 - ⚡ **Real-time Generation**: Fast UI generation with loading states and error handling
 - 🔄 **Loading Placeholder**: Shows a placeholder screen with spinner, "Creating UI" text, and user prompt while UI is being generated
-- ❌ **Error Display**: Shows error messages instead of loading placeholder when generation fails, with retry option available
+- ❌ **Error Display**: Shows error messages instead of loading placeholder when generation fails, with retry button directly on the error screen
 - 🧹 **Clean Output**: Automatically strips markdown code blocks from AI responses
 - 🔄 **Follow-up Modifications**: Iteratively refine designs by modifying previous prompts with full conversation context
 - 📜 **Conversation History**: View all previous prompts in a history panel with the ability to modify and regenerate